 Less pernickety about food than their European cousins, mountain hares have the competitive edge over the brown hare in mountainous regions and will feed on gorse, willow, rowan and juniper where forage is scarce.
-Elsewhere, however, the brown hare has displaced mountain hares, confining them to upland regions.
+Elsewhere, however, brown hares have displaced mountain hares, confining them to upland regions.
 In Scotland, mountain hares are shot for sport.
-They can carry a tick-born virus that can kill grouse chicks, thus are perceived to compromise the grouse shooting industry, prompting wide scale culling despite their tenuous conservation status.
-Reintroduced to Snowdonia in the late nineteenth century for sport, the Welsh mountain hare population has since died out.
+They can carry a tick-born virus that can kill grouse chicks, thus are perceived to compromise the grouse shooting industry, prompting wide-scale culling despite their tenuous conservation status.
+Reintroduced to Snowdonia in the late 1800’s for sport, the Welsh mountain hare population has since died out.
 A modern reintroduction programme holds potential as the breeding season, beginning in January, continues throughout the year producing up to four litters, so populations can recover quickly.
 Further threats to mountain hares include habitat loss and fragmentation and predators such as foxes, stoats, birds and cats.
 Leverets are particularly at risk.
 Global warming could also be a factor of their low distribution.
-Their winter coats, helpful camouflage when the cold months invariably brought snow, a hindrance in our recent, temperate winters.
+Their winter coats, helpful camouflage when the cold months invariably brought snow, are a hindrance in our recent, temperate winters.